cagrikucukbesleme/simplebanking/README.md

 The bank account post method must do something special for each Transaction type. e.g. post(DepositTransaction) and post(WithdrawalTransaction.
 This solution will work but creating families of overloaded methods is discouraged as it causes problems with maintenance.
 Consider, if we added more Transaction subclasses we would need to keep changing the BankAccount class, overloading even more post methods.
 It is considered bad form in OO  to write case statements based on the type of objects.
 It also has the same maintenance problems as the first solution.
 Adding more Transaction subclasses would require changes.
 Find a solution to delegate the operation using polymorphism so that the Bank account is never changed by introducing new transaction types.
 At a öinimum you shoudl make the provided uni test to run:

+# Abstract Design  Pattern Implemented for the Code Quality and effectivity

 ## Task 2:  Provide a REST API using Spring Rest Controllers and TEST
 Provide a REST API to the banking system as follows.
 The following code demonstrates how BankAccounts might be used.
 Use services and repositories to persist your model above into a Database using JPA.
 Please provide tests (MOCK or othrewise) for your code: